ubc-lib-geo/Data-Normalization-Classification/Content/Data_Normalization.md

+# Statistical Testing
-# What would we excpect from a uniform proportional distribution?

-A [Chi Square](https://www.youtube.com/watch?v=2QeDRsxSF9M) test can be used to check if the observed number of police killings by racial group is significantly different than what we'd expect ex.

-Here is an example for the country as a whole:
+What would we excpect from a uniform proportional distribution?
+A [Chi Square](https://www.youtube.com/watch?v=2QeDRsxSF9M) test can be used to check if the observed number of police killings by racial group is significantly different than what would be expect if the PKR were equal between racial groups.
+Here is an example for the country as a whole.

 There were 556 police killings in Canada between Jan 2000 and June 2020, meaning the police killing rate was: 0.81 per million residents per year.
   * If Systemic Racism did not exist in Canada, as the RCMP commissioner claims ...
 This rate would apply to each demographic group.
 We can get the epxected distribution by multiplying the population of each demographic group by the average PKR and the record lenght (20.4 years).
   * The Chi Square test, will compare the expected and observed distribution to see if the deviations in the observed killings are beyond what would be randomly expected.
     * The test is significant to p < 0.0001, meaning there is VERY STRONG evidence showing that there are systemic racial biases in police killings.

 |                         | Total Population (Millions)   | Expected Distribtuion   |   Observed Killings |